abu-patel/Churn-Prediction/test_markdown.md

 We can average the variable importance score from both model and rank them, however I wanted to highlight how the model was able to detect similar feature importance for both the models.
-Clearly Purchase Span and Avg Time Difference between orders is the most important features
+Clearly Purchase Span and Avg Time Difference between orders is the most important features.

+Lastly the probablity scores were calculated as seen in the above code and communictaed through tableau as see below.
+Custom strategies were made to prevent customers from churning and sales team were given a single pager pdf to target such customers and keep them happy on a weekly basis.

+![Tableau]
+(image-19.png)